 Agencies need to know - and quickly - whether a project is a good fit and worth their time.
 Start by articulating the reason for submitting your RFP and what you hope to accomplish with your new website/redesign.
 If there are issues or challenges with your current site (dated design, difficult to navigate), mention these here.
 Also include a projected budget.

-An Overview of Your Company
+2. Overview of Your Company

 Introduce your company.
 Give agencies a taste of who you are, what you do, and why.
 Limit this to a paragraph or two.